Donald Trump is America’s Fault

 So when it comes to amplifying radical ideology and appealing to a more strident wing of Republican voter, it’s hard to find anyone who sells it better than Donald Trump.
 Except perhaps for David Duke, but he doesn’t have the hot wife and the jet with his name on it.
-To his credit, David Duke probably does have a 1978 AMC Concord with personalized plates, but his wife is more of the hypothyroidic-Walmart-shopper-in-a-little-rascal-version of the superior Aryan race.
+Though to his credit, David Duke probably does have a Toro riding lawnmower and a hypothyroidic wife who shops at Walmart in a little rascal, which is apparently no better testament to the superiority of the Aryan race.

 After nearly a year of Bernie Sanders’s campaign rallying cries, perhaps a refresher is unnecessary here.
 For brevity’s sake, let’s simply recall that economic inequality over the past 40 years has gotten progressively worse, as incomes for the top five percent of households grew by 88 percent while middle-income households grew by an average of only 20 percent.
 For the top one-hundredth of one percent (0.01%), their average household income is now $27 million, while the average income of the bottom 90 percent of households is $31,244, and the top 10% of households now control two-thirds of America’s net worth.
 Let’s not overlook too that the 20 richest people in our country own more wealth than the bottom half of the American population and that the much touted economic recovery has disproportionately favored the wealthiest, as evinced by the fact that between 2013 and 2015 the wealthiest 14 people’s wealth increased by $157 billion.
 Nice work if you can get it …